HISTORY OF THE FIRST ONE HUNDRED AND FIFTY YEARS OF THE BAPTIST CHURCH BOVEY TRACEY

 Development of the Baptist Congregation

 There are various records which help to describe the Baptist church congregation as it developed.
 The National Archives holds the Baptist church register from 1789.
 At Devon Heritage Centre there is also a handwritten copy of baptisms bound in the ‘Dissenting Baptist Church Book’ starting from 1747 and continuing until June 1875; the frontispiece describes it as ‘Got for William Bastow of Brimley by William Bastow’.
 This is a retrospective document, and seems to be written in the same hand, so is likely to date from no earlier than 1875.
 (Fig.1).
 The 1747 date is a retrospective conjecture taken as the birth date of those members recoded as dying in the late 1700/early 1800s, we cannot be sure that they were Baptists earlier in their lives.
-However the Bovey Tracey Borough Rental of 1756 refers to feoffees paying rent for a meeting house, and we know this was the term used to describe the Baptist Meeting House in later documents.
+However a conveyance deed has been found which shows that there was a meeting house on Hind Street by at least 1710 and later in the Bovey Tracey Borough Rental of 1756 refers to feoffees paying rent for a meeting house, and we know this was the term used to describe the Baptist Meeting House in later documents.
 More information on this will be discussed below in the section on the Meeting House.

 On the 1851 religious Census the minister wrote that the church was formed ‘ before 1800’ so he did not know of an exact date.